Counterfactual restrictions and Bell's theorem: EPR and Bell's Theorem

 \subsection{The EPR Paradox}

-Between conjugacy (where one variable's uncertainty must increase as the other's decreases \cite{EPR}) and entanglement (two particles' states being so correlated they cannot be written independently), Einstein came to a paradox - by measuring one of a set of conjugate variables for one of a pair of two correlated particles, you make the conjugate variable for the other particle uncertain.
+Einstein, Podolsky and Rosen came to a paradox by combining two key concepts in quantum mechanics: conjugacy (one variable's uncertainty increasing as the other's decreases) and entanglement (two particles' states being so correlated they cannot be written independently) \cite{EPR}.

+When we measure one of a set of conjugate variables for one of a pair of entangled particles, quantum mechanics says the conjugate variable for the other particle becomes uncertain.
+This is despite the two particles potentially being spatially separated, and standard quantum mechanics providing no physical mechanism for a signal to propagate between them.
-Consider two particles, each described by their own (non-independent) wavefunction ($\psi_1$ and $\psi_2$).
-By measuring the position, $x_1$, of particle 1, we become uncertain as to its momentum, $p_1$, as the uncertainties of the two are related by

-However, taking the position of particle 1, we also become uncertain of particle 2's momentum, as otherwise we could derive particle 1's using the system's initial conditions.
-But, before measuring particle 1's position, we could have freely measured its momentum, and derived particle 2's.
-Therefore, instantaneously, without making any direct contact, we changed particle 2's state.

-To Einstein, it seemed a nonsense that you could go from something supposedly being definite to being indefinite - lose the element of reality corresponding to the the second particle's momentum - showing the quantum mechanical treatment of reality was incomplete.

-However, his example over-convolutes things by introducing conjugate variables.
-Bohm simplified this, doing away with non-commuting observables and focusing on joint states (which cannot be written as the tensor product of single-particle states)\cite{bohm1951quantum}.
-He gave the example of the joint spin state of two entangled electrons:
+Bohm simplified this scenario, doing away with non-commuting observables, and focusing on joint states---those which quantum mechanics says cannot be written as the (tensor) product of single-particle states \cite{bohm1951quantum}.
+He gave the example of the joint spin state of two entangled electrons, where the total spin of the two particles is 0 (see Fig \ref{fig:BohmBellTest}).